Schiphol-Hub/ssim/README.rst

 Introduction
 ------------
 IATA SSIM (Standard Schedules Information Manual) file parser is a tool to read the standard IATA file format.
+Alpha warning: please note this software is under active development.
+Please see the issue guidelines below if you encounter bugs.

 Installation
 ------------